Immerse yourself in next-gen technology

 The VR Lab is home to our interactive technology research.
-Our researchers look at the ways in which people interact with tech - and how this understanding can be applied to solve some of the biggest challenges facing society and the planet.
+Our researchers look at how people interact with technology, and how this understanding can be applied to solve some of the biggest challenges facing society and the planet.

-Much of our research is focused on 3 specialist areas:
+We focus much of our research on three specialist areas:

-Exploring how tech can help young people in care to stay safe, recognise and manage their emotions and behaviour, and communicate more effectively with practitioners.
+This project explored how tech can help young people in care stay safe, recognise and manage their emotions and behaviour, and communicate more effectively with practitioners.